TFohrer/wp-theme-mafeah/README.md

 # Mafeah WP Theme

-This is a custom theme for the mafeah website/shop based on Timber.
+This is a custom theme for the mafeah website/shop.

 Technologies used: